lore-aaa/Landscaper---Lorenzo-Anzuini---18200397/README.md

 CS Studio Final Assignment

 All the .pde files are Processing sketches necessary for the functioning of the program.
-The pogram uses the Tablet library, developped by Andres Colubri and downloadable at https://github.com/codeanticode/tablet
+The pogram uses the Tablet library, developped by Andres Colubri and downloadable at https://github.com/codeanticode/tablet or thrugh the "Add Library..." tool in the Processing IDE

 Copyright (c) 2019 Lorenzo Anzuini.
 MIT License.